Pieter Perret: Background

+He married around 1611 Isabel de Faria, who was born in Portugal.
+Their son Peter became an engraver, Hispanicized his name and went by "Pedro Perete".

 Some of his best-known works of this time are portraits, including the Retrato de San Ignacio de Loyola (Portrait of Saint Ignatius of Loyola) included in the Obras of Father Ribadeneira.
 Also notable are the portraits of the Cistercian theologian Jerónimo Llamas, that of Mateo Alemán, published with the first part of Guzmán de Alfarache, and that of Ginés Rocamora, collected in his Sphera del Universo, which also included a strongly mannerist-looking allegory of Astronomía, copied from Johan Sadeler.

 Between 1609 and his death, he published the covers of most of the books in Madrid.
 Among the books published are La conquista de las Molucas (The Conquest of the Moluccas), by Bartolomé Leonardo de Argensola in 1609, De la veneración que se debe a los cuerpos de los santos y a sus reliquias (On the veneration due to the bodies of the saints and their relics), by Sancho Dávila Toledo, Bishop of Jaén in 1611; Compendio de las fiestas que se hicieron en la beatificación de la madre Teresa de Jesús (Compendium of the festivities that took place in the beatification of Mother Teresa de Jesús), by Diego de San José in 1615; Council and counselor of princes, by Lorenzo Ramírez de Prado in 1617; Filipe Segundo Rey de España, by Luis Cabrera de Córdoba in 1619, with an image of Phillip II as "defender of faith," He provided two interior illustrations on designs by the architect Juan Gómez de Mora.
 The cover of the Eróticas or Amatorias, by Esteban Manuel de Villegas, printed in Nájera in 1618 by Juan de Mongastón, also seems to be by him.